Santa Clarita DUI Lawyer

 The officer uses these tests to determine if the person in question was under the infleunce of drugs or alcohol while operating their vehicle.
 They are look for common signs of intoxication such as loss of balance (swaying/hopping) or not following instructions properly.

 If you have been charged with driving under the influence, you deserve to be represented by a lawyer who truly cares about you and knows how to win.
-When you choose Lias Law Firm, you can benefit from working directly with our attorney throughout your entire case.
+When you choose Lias Law Firm, you can benefit from working directly with our skilled Santa Clarita DUI lawyer throughout your entire case.
 While we cannot guarantee specific results, we can assure you that we work tirelessly to obtain the best possible outcome.